MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-We've now better integrated the ability to run Powershell Scripts with System Center Configuration Manager (SCCM).
+We've now better integrated the ability to run Powershell Scripts with System Center Configuration Manager.
 Powershell has the benefit of creating sophisticated, automated scripts that are understood and shared with a larger community.
-The scripts simplify building custom tools to administer software and lets you accomplish mundane tasks quickly to get big jobs done more easily and more consistently.
+The scripts simplify building custom tools to administer software and let you accomplish mundane tasks quickly allowing you to get big jobs done more easily and more consistently.

-With this integration in SCCM, you can use the Run Scripts functionality to do the following:
+With this integration in System Center Configuration Manager, you can use the *Run Scripts* functionality to do the following:

 - Create and edit scripts for use with Configuration Manager.
 - Manage script usage through roles and security scopes